AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-linux/exclusions.md

     adguardvpn-cli site-exclusions clear

-To change the exclusion mode, type:
+To change the Exclusions mode, type:

     adguardvpn-cli site-exclusions mode %mode_name%

-(or you can just check the current mode using `adguardvpn-cli site-exclusions mode`)
+(Or you can just check the current mode using `adguardvpn-cli site-exclusions mode`)

 where %mode_name% is `general` or `selective`.